 The Fitbit Sense is out and it’s had a lot of attention from those in the know.
 It’s been put on a pedestal as the most advanced fitness and health tracker we’ve seen on the market yet.

-Let’s have a look at everything it has to offer
+Let’s have a look at everything it has to offer.

 There are lots of trackers offering stress management, simply by monitoring your heart rate with accompanied recovery data.
 Very few can actually help you to understand it.
 The Fitbit Sense has an electrodermal activity sensor (a world-first).
 This measures minute changes to the sweat levels found on your skin.
+This is only surpassed in the charge 5 which features a similar EDA sensor.

 This isn’t automatic.
 You have to undergo a ‘Quick Scan’ on the device, which takes two minutes.
 Otherwise, you’ll need to go through one of their guided mindfulness sessions, accessed via the Fitbit app.
 You’ll need somewhere quiet and to start you’ll have to press one palm over the watch face.